Term of the Moment

 An operating system for smartphones and tablets from the Google-sponsored Open Handset Alliance.
 With myriad models to choose from, Android is the leading mobile platform worldwide (see Android market share).

-Android is a Linux OS, and apps are programmed in Java.
-Users download applications from Google's Play Store, the Amazon Appstore and other online sources (see Google Play and Amazon Appstore).
+Android is a Linux OS, and apps are programmed in Java, as well as Kotlin.
+Users download applications from Google's Play Store, the Amazon Appstore and other online sources.
+See Kotlin, Google Play and Amazon Appstore.

 The first Android smartphone came out in 2008 and quickly became a major competitor to the iPhone due to its availability from multiple carriers and numerous handset manufacturers.
 In addition, Androids could multitask, whereas iPhones initially could not.
 By 2011, Android outsold every other smartphone.
 See Android market share.